Air India break-up an option as Modi pushes for quick sale

 "Let us be realistic.
 It's very clear that a single buyer cannot buy an entire state-owned company," said a senior aviation ministry official involved in the process.

-(Reporting by Rupam Jain and Tommy Wilkes, with additional reporting by Manoj Kumar, Aditi Shah and Nidhi Verma; Editing by Paritosh Bansal and Ian Geoghegan)
+Reporting by Rupam Jain and Tommy Wilkes, with additional reporting by Manoj Kumar, Aditi Shah and Nidhi Verma; Editing by Paritosh Bansal and Ian Geoghegan